NxPKG/khulnasoft-docs/content/dns/manage-dns-records/how-to/managing-dynamic-ip-addresses.md

 # Use dynamic IP addresses

 Most Internet service providers and some hosting providers dynamically update their customer's IP addresses.
-These customers must then update the new origin server IPs in their Cloudflare DNS.
+These customers must then update the new origin server IPs in their Khulnasoft DNS.

-## Cloudflare API
+## Khulnasoft API

-Create a script to monitor IP address changes and then have that script push changes to the [Cloudflare API](/api/operations/dns-records-for-a-zone-update-dns-record).
+Create a script to monitor IP address changes and then have that script push changes to the [Khulnasoft API](/api/operations/dns-records-for-a-zone-update-dns-record).

 ## ddclient